apache/spark/docs/concepts.rst

 say that A has to run successfully before B can run, but C can run anytime.
 It could say that task A times out after 5 minutes, and B can be restarted up to 5 times in case it fails.
-It might also say that the workflow will run every night at 10pm, but shouldn't start until a certain date.
+It might also say that the workflow will run every night at 10pm, but should not start until a certain date.

 In this way, a DAG describes *how* you want to carry out your workflow; but notice that we haven't said anything about *what* we actually want to do!
 A, B,